 Once back in the room I finished my morning routine with a thigh gun holster and cowboy-style single-breasted leather coat.
 Gloves and boots were downstairs in the entrance part of the main hall under the stained glass window.

 Will would disappear in this type of coat.
 My dark-haired friend is three inches shorter than me, but it doesn’t undermine his character.
 I know I’ll think about him often.
 I was ready for some action.
-I also knew I should probably wait, but I want to hand him something interesting, something worth the four hundred miles to travel to the northern wilderness.
+I also knew I should probably wait, but I want to hand him something interesting, something worth the four hundred miles of travel to the northern wilderness.